 Surgical options are listed for completeness, not as a recommendation.
 This is measurement and information, not medical advice - decisions about canthopexy or canthoplasty belong with a board-certified oculoplastic surgeon.

 Canthal tilt discourse is a textbook example of a measurable trait getting inflated into a make-or-break feature because it's easy to draw red lines on screenshots.
-If you measured yours and it's mildly negative: that is normal anatomy shared with a long list of very attractive people.
-If checking and re-checking your eye angle is making you more anxious rather than more informed, that's the signal to step back — and if appearance thoughts are distressing or hard to control, talking to a GP or mental-health professional is a better use of the energy than any forum thread.
+If you measured yours and it's negative: that describes direction, not your worth or attractiveness.
+If checking and re-checking your eye angle is making you more anxious rather than more informed, that's the signal to step back - and if appearance thoughts are distressing or hard to control, talking to a GP or mental-health professional is a better use of the energy than any forum thread.

-A negative canthal tilt means the outer corner of your eye (the lateral canthus) sits lower than the inner corner (the medial canthus), so the eye's axis slopes slightly downward toward the temple.
-It's measured as the angle between the line connecting the two corners and the horizontal — a tilt below 0° is negative, and below roughly -5° reads as clearly downturned.
-It's a descriptive geometry term, not a diagnosis or a defect.
+A negative canthal tilt means the outer corner of your eye (the lateral canthus) sits lower than the inner corner (the medial canthus), so the eye's axis slopes downward toward the temple.
+A value below 0° is negative by definition.
+It is a descriptive geometry term, not a diagnosis, defect, or attractiveness verdict.

-One eye-level photo and you get your exact canthal tilt for both eyes, in degrees, measured from 478 facial landmarks — processed in your browser.
+One eye-level photo gives you a face-relative estimate for both eyes, in degrees, using a 478-point landmark detector - processed in your browser.
 Free, no signup.

 Check My Canthal Tilt FreeThe eye area reads as a unit - see where yours actually stands.